Go Back Music Banter > The Music Forums > General Music

 Edit: I should also add that her incredible voice was wasted in the worst possible way.
 Also I hate how people are saying "oh all the good musicians died at 27".
 So that means that just the crap ones are left?
 It's just a coincidence.

-Burning Down is online now
+Burning Down is offline

 Old 07-24-2011, 10:06 AM #38 (permalink)